 Stanthorpe Cheese, QLD

-You’ll find Stanthorpe cheese at Thulimbah, in the border highlands, north of Stanthorpe on the Granite Belt.
+You’ll find Stanthorpe Cheese at Thulimbah, in the border highlands, north of Stanthorpe on the Granite Belt.
 Rosco and Karen have been farming beef and dairy cattle collectively for over 60 years.

 The artisan cheeses are made from a single herd of pure-bred Jersey cows from one farm, making the cheeses totally unique and seasonally different and interesting.
-For example.
-If it’s raining and the grass is rich and luscious, the cheese reflects this with its bright yellow colour and earthy aroma.
-We can’t wait to try these incredible cheeses and, quite frankly, haven’t been able to focus on any other food and why should we?
+For example, if it’s raining and the grass is rich and luscious, the cheese reflects this with its bright yellow colour and earthy aroma.
+We can’t wait to try these incredible cheeses and, quite frankly, haven’t been able to focus on any other food – and why should we?